ARCS84/cover-up/README.md

 ![main application window](Screenshots/Screenshot1.png)

-2. Drag and Drop the image you want to listen to.
+2. Drag and Drop the image you want to cover-up the text.

 ## Examples: